 - hemp hearts

-- The cookies don’t spread very much while baking.
-They'll need to be flattened with your palm or bottom of a glass before transferring them to the oven.
+- These cookies don’t spread very much while baking.
+They'll need to be flattened with your palm or the bottom of a glass before baking.

-- Bake the cookies on the top rack to prevent them from over-browning on the bottoms.
+- Bake the cookies on the middle or top rack.
+This will prevent them from over-browning on the bottoms.
 Unless you like browned bottom cookies, then feel free to bake them on the lower rack.

-- If the cookie dough seems oily and unmanageable, chill it in the refrigerator for 20-30 minutes before handling.
+- If the cookie dough seems oily and unmanageable, chill it in the refrigerator for 20-30 minutes before handling it.

 - For extra soft, super chewy cookies, bake them for only 10 minutes.